0xae/trender-apps/README.md

 - [ ] find a way to fetch pics
 - [ ] batch posts
 - [ ] recognize share & multiple posts
+- [ ] modularize the code
+- [ ] design the API to be implemented on the server

 ## Ideas for timeline/searching/design
 [#UbiE3 pirate](https://twitter.com/search?q=%23UbiE3%20pirate&src=typd)